 - a.
 Officers in Charge, Marine Inspections (OCMI) and the Commanding Officer, Marine Safety Center are encouraged to bring this circular to the attention of the marine industry and other marine interests within their areas of responsibility. - b.
 Coast Guard marine inspectors, Recognized Organizations (RO) acting on behalf of the Coast Guard, and other involved parties are encouraged to review the guidance contained in this Circular when determining if a material, item, or system is "USCG approved". - c.
-Manufacturers seeking, or currently holding, USCG approval are encouraged to review the guidance contained in this Circular to determine if the MRAs will permit their particular product to be approved in accordance with the European Directive on Marine Equipment (Council Directive 2014/90/EU as amended on Marine Equipment).

-3. DIRECTIVE AFFECTED.
+Manufacturers seeking, or currently holding, USCG approval are encouraged to review the guidance contained in this Circular to determine if the MRAs will permit their particular product to be approved in accordance with the UK technical regulations, item number indicated in Annex I of Merchant Shipping Notice 1874, as amended and/or the European Directive on Marine Equipment (Council Directive 2014/90/EU as amended on Marine Equipment). - 3.
+DIRECTIVE AFFECTED.
 NVIC 08-04, Change 1 is cancelled.